Industry Focus: Restaurants

 We Know Restaurants

 Restaurants face unique compliance and regulatory challenges.
-Due to high turnover, extensive regulations, unique business models, multi-state operations, and thin profit margins, restaurants are prime targets for high-stakes employment law disputes.
-Nilan Johnson Lewis’ employment attorneys are experts in the laws and regulations governing these areas and well-integrated into the food and restaurant industry.
+Due to high turnover, extensive regulations, unique business models, and thin profit margins, restaurants are prime targets for high-stakes employment law disputes.
+Nilan Johnson Lewis’ Labor and Employment Restaurant Team attorneys are experts in the laws and regulations governing these areas and well-integrated into the food and restaurant industry.
 We’ve worked with some of the best and brightest eateries, from local startups to national franchises.
+We understand the importance of protecting the restaurant’s brand, employment relationships and bottom line.
 Our unique mix of skill, experience, and connections in the industry has saved our restaurant clients from costly wage-and-hour class actions and employment discrimination claims.

 - Compliance with unique tip-pooling laws and other key industry requirements.
 We have counseled top restaurants in designing tip-pooling policies, and we’ve successfully defended restaurants in these cases for years.
 We can advise national restaurants and franchises on federal law, Minnesota’s unique statute, and other outlier states such as California and New York.